How to Make M&M Cookie Mix Jars for an Easy Christmas Food Gift

 Screw the lid onto the jar.
 Cut out an 8" circle of fabric with pinking shears-this is just the right size to cover the lid and allow for some pretty overhang.

 Secure the fabric to the lid with a thin rubber band, and wrap baker's twine or ribbon around it to cover the rubber band.
-Cut out one of our printable instruction tags, and then tie on.
+Cut out one of our printable instruction tags that you can download for free using the form below, and then tie on.
+That's it!

 Want to save this recipe?